CNL-TN-2025-022 Technical Note

 Abstract

 This technical note documents the Novelization Engine—a methodology for developing long-form fiction through structured human-AI collaboration.
 The approach integrates cognitive prosthesis theory, systematic documentation infrastructure, and iterative refinement protocols to transform dormant creative projects into completed manuscripts.
-Applied to Hot Water, a science fiction novel that incubated for thirty-two years before completion, the methodology produced a 61,188-word manuscript across 27 chapters in a compressed timeline.
 Core innovations include: living story bible architecture with version control; character templates with voice anchors for consistency maintenance; reader state tracking for information management; tiered place documentation for spatial-temporal coherence; and an eleven-component scene schema.
 The methodology addresses the novelist's fundamental challenge—maintaining coherence across extended narratives—by distributing cognitive load between human domain expertise and AI pattern recognition.
+Applied as a case study to Hot Water, a science fiction trilogy that incubated for thirty-two years before completion, the methodology produced a 218,681-word manuscript across 101 chapters.
 Results suggest that AI collaboration may be most effective not for generating novel ideas but for excavating and integrating creative projects that have developed below conscious attention over extended periods.
+Companion papers document the Revision Engine for systematic manuscript improvement (CNL-TN-2026-010) and the Serialization Engine for format-agnostic story system development (CNL-TN-2025-023).

 1. Introduction